-Military educational benefits include in-state tuition rates for qualified military and family members at Florida colleges and universities, undergraduate tuition being waived for a recipient of a Purple Heart or other qualified combat decoration, and college credit for military training and education courses.
-In addition, the Educational Dollars for Duty (EDD) Program will pay for courses that aim toward a technical certificate, associates, baccalaureate, or master’s degree.
+Military educational benefits include in-state tuition rates for qualified military and family members at Florida colleges and universities, waivers of undergraduate tuition for a recipient of a Purple Heart or other qualified combat decoration, and college credit for military training and education courses.
+In addition, the Educational Dollars for Duty (EDD) Program will pay for courses that aim toward a technical certificate or an associates, baccalaureate, or master’s degree.
 The Interstate Compact on Educational Opportunity for Military Children aims to remove obstacles to educational success imposed on children of military families because of frequent moves and deployment.

-Military Family support offer includes needs-based financial assistance for dependents of service members on active duty serving in the global war on terrorism, and who are federally deployed or participating in state operations for homeland defense.
-Another benefit waives the requirement for a Florida driver’s license simply because a service member has enrolled his or her children to be educated in Florida public schools, if he or she has a valid military driving permit or a valid driver’s license issued by another state.
+Military family support includes needs-based financial assistance for dependents of service members on active duty serving in the global war on terrorism, and who are federally deployed or participating in state operations for homeland defense.
+Another benefit waives the requirement for a Florida driver’s license if a service member has enrolled children in Florida public schools, if the service member has has a valid military driving permit or a valid driver’s license issued by another state.

 The Governor’s Initiative on Lawyers Assisting Warriors

 Under the GI LAW, Florida’s leading law firms provide pro bono legal services for military members.
-Those interested in obtaining pro bono legal services should visit enterpriseflorida.com/floridadefense/lawyers-assisting-warriors/ and fill out a Legal Assistance Request Form and submit it through their appropriate Judge Advocate General or civilian military attorney’s office.
+Those interested in obtaining pro bono legal services can visit enterpriseflorida.com/lawyers-assisting-warriors, fill out a Legal Assistance Request Form, and submit it through their appropriate Judge Advocate General or civilian military attorney’s office.

 Veterans Treatment Courts

-For more information on any of the topics covered above here, see the full Florida Military Friendly Guide: enterpriseflorida.com/wp-content/uploads/Florida-Military-Friendly-Guide.pdf
+For more information on any of the topics covered above, see the full Florida Military Friendly Guide: enterpriseflorida.com/Florida-Military-Friendly-Guide.pdf

-This Department serves more than 1.5 million Florida veterans, promising that the Sunshine State is the most veteran-friendly state in the nation.
+This department serves more than 1.5 million Florida veterans, promising that the Sunshine State is the most veteran-friendly state in the nation.
 Their website is where Florida veterans can access earned services, benefits and support.
-Here’s where you can learn about military benefits: floridavets.org/benefits-services/
+Here’s where you can learn about military benefits: floridavets.org/benefits

-Here’s where you can get free benefits and disability claims counseling: mydigitalpublication.com/publication/
+Here’s where you can get free benefits and disability claims counseling: floridavets.org/benefits-services/claims

 Veterans benefits include: